 EAP Account: for CST Advantage Plan (a group plan), an account that holds the Income earned on Contributions made by Subscribers.
 There is a separate EAP account for each Beneficiary Group.
-An EAP Account also includes the Income earned on Contributions of Subscribers who have cancelled their plan or whose plan was cancelled by us.
+An EAP Account also includes the Income earned on Contributions of Subscribers who have cancelled their plan.
 The money in this account is distributed to the remaining Beneficiaries in the Beneficiary Group as part of their EAPs.